okami101/vuetify-admin/packages/docs/guide/data-providers.md

 }
 ```

-> You will find [here](https://github.com/okami101/vtec-admin/blob/master/packages/admin/src/providers/data/actions.js) all fetching methods that will be used by Vtec Admin.

 ### Supported API operation methods

 #### getList

 Used for all resources browsing context, as

 * [Data iterator component](crud/list.md) for showing list of resources inside data table or any custom list layout component.
-Should support specific field selection, as well as filtering, sorting and relation fetching.
+Should support specific field selection, as well as filtering, sorting and on-demand relation fetching.
-* [Export button](crud/list.md#export) for filtered CSV resources exporting.
+* [Export button](crud/list.md#export) for pre filtered resources exporting.
-* Entity referable choices component as [Autocomplete](components/inputs.md#autocomplete), [Select](components/inputs.md#select), or [RadioGroup](components/inputs.md#radio-group).
+* Auto choices fetching for component that support it as [Autocomplete](components/inputs.md#autocomplete), [Select](components/inputs.md#select), or [RadioGroup](components/inputs.md#radio-group).

 #### getOne